SketchUp/sketchup-live-c-api/docs/using-live-c-api.md

 ## Entity Life Spans

 It's important to beware of the life-span of SketchUp's entities when using the Live C API.
-In contract to the SketchUp Ruby API, the C API's entity references are not invalidated if the internal entities are deleted.
+In contrast to the SketchUp Ruby API, the C API's entity references are not invalidated if the internal entities are deleted.
 Make sure not to hold on to the entity references for long.

 ## Example